felixingla/snake-game-in-rust/README.md

-# snake-game-in-rust
+# A snake game in Rust

-A snake game in Rust
+A snake game in Rust which you can play from the terminal